A Complete Guide to Caring for Mass Cane Plant

 Pests and Diseases

-Mass cane plants are relatively hardy but can still be affected by common pests and diseases.
+Mass canes are relatively hardy but can still be affected by spider mites, you can easily identify them by their fine webbing and tiny specks on the leaves.

 Read more